- Lines of credit

 Founded in 2009, Kabbage is an online lender that offers lines of credit to eligible businesses.
 Originally, the company only worked with online retailers, but they’ve expanded their reach to service brick-and-mortar businesses as well.

-It would be difficult to find a lender that’s more convenient than Kabbage.
-Most business owners can apply, get a decision, and start withdrawing funds within a few minutes.
+Finding a lender more convenient than Kabbage would be difficult.
+In most cases, business owners can apply, get a decision on their rates and fees, and start drawing funds within a few minutes.
 That’s really fast, even for an industry that’s known for coming to quick lending decisions.

 The speed comes at a price, though.
-With APRs that have the potential to range between 18% and 102%, this lender provides some of the more expensive loans you’re going to come across.
+With APRs that potentially range between 18% and 106%, this lender provides some of the more expensive loans you’re going to come across.
 And while they don’t have a prepayment penalty, many merchants don’t like that Kabbage’s loans are front-loaded, which means you can’t save very much money by repaying early.

-Aside from the fee structure, this company has a few other few problems regarding advertising transparency and customer communication.
+Aside from the fees, this company has a few issues regarding customer communication.
 However, you could do a lot worse than Kabbage.
-I like how repayments are made monthly (as opposed to weekly or daily), and I like the peace of mind offered by having a credit line available, should you ever need it.
+I like how repayments are made monthly (as opposed to similar lenders which generally require weekly or daily payments), and I like the peace of mind offered by having a credit line available should you ever need it.

-Read on for the full review, or check out our favorite alternatives to Kabbage.
+Read on for the full review, or check out some of our favorite alternatives to Kabbage.

 Kabbage offers business lines of credit.